How to make Word documents accessible

 What a tagged PDF is

-- built-in lists, heading styles or bookmarks
+- built-in heading styles

 - descriptive link text